kvendrik/next-up/README.md

 ## How is this different from [Up Next](https://ellen.li/up-next/)?
 - Added multi-calendar support
 - Left out the "Present via Google Meet" option
+- Changed when the button text changes to the next event to 1/3 of the event's duration (e.g. if your current event takes 1 hour then the app will show the next event in the button after 20 minutes)

 ## Roadmap
 - [ ] Remember selected calendars between startups
 - [ ] Add open at startup option
+- [ ] Clean up code
 - [ ] Optimize memory consumption
 - [ ] Add v1 release